Griffith University

 Griffith Personal Statement

 The Griffith Personal Statement offers an admission pathway into a number of undergraduate programs for applicants who do not satisfy the minimum selection rank or do not have the subject prerequisites for admission.
 We understand success at university is about much more than completing a qualification.
-It’s about enabling you to bring the power of all your personal, work and life skills to your studies.
+It’s your chance to showcase your values, viewpoints, leadership skills and desire to learn and grow.

 There are commonly accepted overseas secondary qualifications that Griffith may take into consideration.
 Check your qualification.